projectcalico/calico/docs/source/faq.rst

 "I need to use hard-coded private IP addresses: how do I do that?"
 ------------------------------------------------------------------

-That's fine, Calico entirely lets you do that using a stateless variant of RFC 6877 (464-XLAT).
+While this isn't supported today, this is on our roadmap using a stateless variant of RFC 6877 (464-XLAT).
 For more detail, see :doc:`overlap-ips`.

 "How do I control policy/connectivity without virtual/physical firewalls?"
 --------------------------------------------------------------------------